Managing Your Time

 - Be realistic.

 Consider how long it will realistically take to achieve your academic goals for the term.
 How much study time will you need to allocate for each class?
 How often might you want to go to office hours or TA review sessions?
 Also be realistic about how often you will need study breaks and leisure activities.
+Consider tracking your time, too, to give yourself a better sense of how you're actually filling your days.

 - Create a master schedule.